kawedi/kawedi/README.md

 put in an image/logo/banner
 -->

-:star2: I am currently working on a password generator for Intelligen't, a competitive cybersecurity team at Rochester Institute of Technology.
+:brain: I am currently working on a password generator for Intelligen't, a competitive cybersecurity team at Rochester Institute of Technology.

 :mortar_board: I am an first-year, honors student at Rochester Institute of Technology.
 I am dual-majoring in Computing Security, and Computer Science.
 I am also minoring in Free and Open Source Software.